majcn/advent-of-code-2019/README.md

 # Advent of Code 2019

-python solutions of advent of code [2019] → https://adventofcode.com/2019
+Advent of Code 2019 Solutions in Python → https://adventofcode.com/2019

 ## Requirements